nycu-caslab/OSC-RISCV-Web/_sources/labs/lab1.rst

-On most RISC-V platforms, including the VF2 board, a pre-installed firmware-level bootloader (such as OpenSBI or U-Boot) is responsible for early hardware initialization and for passing a Flattened Device Tree (DTB) to the kernel or to a custom bare-metal program.
+On most RISC-V platforms, including the VF2 board, a pre-installed firmware-level bootloader (such as OpenSBI or U-Boot) is responsible for early hardware initialization and for passing a Flattened Device Tree (FDT) to the kernel or to a custom bare-metal program.

 The DTB provides a structured description of the platform's hardware components.
 It is assumed that the DTB pointer is passed in register ``a1`` during boot.